Honest96/nasa-data-explorer/README.md

 Here you can search using a keyword, filter the results by mages, videos or audio, click a popular search tag and scroll through pages of results.

 # Deploy to Vercel

+This project is deployed on:

+## Frontend Deployment:

+- The frontend (React app) is deployed directly from the `/frontend` folder.
+- Build Command on Terminal: `npm run build`
+- Output Directory: `build`

+## Backend Deploymwnt:

+- The backend (Node + Express API) is deployed separately (on Vercel).
+- Ensure API endpoints in the frontend point to the production backend.